 Arthritis is a general term for conditions that affect the joints and surrounding tissues.
 Joints are places in the body where bones come together, such as the knees, wrists, fingers, toes, and hips.
-The two most common types of arthritis are osteoarthritis and rheumatoid arthritis.
+Two common types of arthritis are osteoarthritis and rheumatoid arthritis.

 Osteoporosis and arthritis do share many coping strategies.
 With either or both of these conditions, many people benefit from exercise programs that may include physical therapy and rehabilitation.
 In general, exercises that emphasize stretching, strengthening, posture, and range of motion are appropriate.
 Examples include low-impact aerobics, swimming, tai chi, and low-stress yoga.
 However, people with osteoporosis must take care to avoid activities that include bending forward from the waist, twisting the spine, or lifting heavy weights.
 People with arthritis must compensate for limited movement in affected joints.
 Always check with your doctor to determine whether a certain exercise or exercise program is safe for your specific medical situation.

 Most people with arthritis will use pain management strategies at some time.
 This is not always true for people with osteoporosis.
 Usually, people with osteoporosis need pain relief when they are recovering from a fracture.
 In cases of severe osteoporosis with multiple spine fractures, pain control also may become part of daily life.
 Regardless of the cause, pain management strategies are similar for people with osteoporosis, OA, and RA.